hackclub/hackclub/workshops/colorful_grammar/README.md

 }
 ```

 Your textarea still doesn’t quite fill the whole screen, though—these two properties only made it fill 100% of its parent element.
 In our case, this is the `<body>`, which doesn’t fill the whole screen.
-We ran into the same problem in the [Splatter Paint Workshop]()—check it out for a clearer explanation of this concept if you don’t understand.
+We ran into the same problem in the [Splatter Paint Workshop]()—check it out for a clearer explanation of this concept.

 To make the `<body>` fill the whole screen, simply add